 With all of that information being a known fact to most renters, only 40% of renters actually carry insurance.
 This is according to a 2015 Insurance Information Institute study.

-You should know these important things when buying a renters insurance policy.
+You should know these important things when buying a renters Insurance Policy.

 What does renters insurance cover?
-If you elect to get standard renters insurance also known as an HO-4 policy you will be reimbursed for loss and/or destruction of your personal belongings.
+If you elect to get standard renters insurance also known as an HO-4 policy you will be reimbursed for the loss and/or destruction of your personal belongings.
 It does this for 16 things, which include:

 - Windstorm or Hail